A 30-second approach to any gas

 Nobody should face their boards alone.
 Bring the effort — I’ll make the medicine make sense.

-No firehose.
+Open the question banks →No firehose.
 The work is targeted because it starts with data on you specifically — and ends with proof it worked.

 You start with a pre-rotation diagnostic that maps your baseline across all seven systems and three levels of clinical thinking — recall, application, reasoning.